 While recent inflation, supply chain bottlenecks, and revived interest in the South Florida real estate market have added gasoline to the fire, home affordability has long been a problem for South Floridians.
 Although the steep increase in rents is a recent trend, the fundamental disparity between incomes and housing prices is not.

-If mortgage rates continue to rise this year, affordability will deteriorate.
-While we believe the South Florida market will remain strong in 2023 and do not anticipate a meltdown, waiting until there is even more inventory and loan rates are much higher would merely prolong the sales process.
-And we believe that by the end of the year, the days on market will have increased significantly.
+If mortgage rates continue to rise next year, affordability will deteriorate.
+While we believe the South Florida market will remain strong in 2024 and do not anticipate a meltdown, waiting until there is even more inventory and loan rates are much higher would merely prolong the sales process.
+And we believe that by the end of the year, the days on the market will have increased significantly.

 It will take far longer to sell a property than people have become accustomed to in the previous two years.
 This is an excellent opportunity to be both a buyer and a seller.
 If you've been sitting on the sidelines, now is the moment to act.
 The demand for real estate in South Florida is being driven by new residents and corporate relocations from high-tax metropolitan regions such as New York.